 - An inheritance tax is only charged against the shares of certain beneficiaries of an estate.

-Which Beneficiaries Are Subject to the Kentucky Inheritance Tax
+Beneficiaries That Are Subject to the Inheritance Tax

 Each beneficiary of a Kentucky estate receives an exemption from the inheritance tax based on the beneficiary's degree of relationship to the decedent.
 Here are the exemptions from the inheritance tax that are currently available under Kentucky law: